 Agile methodologies are becoming standard practice for companies all around the world, including Poland.
 More and more organizations are adapting their structures and their processes so that they can work in this more ‘nimble’ way.
 But agile is no longer limited to the IT domain, or to the development of software.
 Today, agile is being adopted for projects within the telecommunication, advertising and financial services sectors, and even Industry.

-In his predictions about the top technology trends that Polish companies would be investing in in 2019, Marcin Dąbrowski, CIO at ITMAGINATION, identified agile as a methodology that would take on even greater importantance for Polish companies this year.
-Here, Marcin explains why agile is the way forward for businesses all around the world, and not just for technology projects.
+Here, Marcin Dąbrowski, CIO at ITMAGINATION, explains why agile is the way forward for businesses all around the world, and not just for technology projects.

 A history of agile and why it’s become so popular